PJLeirer/AthenaSMS/README.md

 Notes for Developers:

+I'm bad at writing comments and usually work solo, so there is little to no comments, but the code should make sense

 The last updates made to the client were in the ‘Reports’ Tab, it is not finished and only some parts are working.

 The ‘Info’ & ‘Modem’ Tabs are only for testing socket & modem communications.